 The owner of the house or apartment that you are renting from has 48 hours to inform the Questura that their property is rented and occupied.
 The Questura releases a document known as “Communicazione di Cessione di Fabbricato.”
 You will need a copy of this document for your residency application at the comune and in some cases you may need to go to the Questura yourself to file the application for the Cessione di Fabbricato if the owner has failed to do this on your behalf.

-Keep in mind that the Cessione di Fabbricato is not needed if the contract was registered with the Agenzia delle Entrate who handles this on the owner’s behalf, so this step is only for an unregistered contract known as a “Scrittura Privata” or if you are presenting a letter of hospitality in place of a lease/rental agreement.
+Keep in mind that the Cessione di Fabbricato is not needed if the contract was registered with the Agenzia delle Entrate who handles this on the owner’s behalf, so this step is only for an unregistered contract known as a “Scrittura Privata.”
+This is also not needed if you are living with a friend or relative who files hospitality declarations for your stay with the required offices.

 Before you can visit City Hall (Palazzo Comunale) to apply for citizenship recognition, you need to have either your timbro or your Dichiarazione di Presenza and a fixed address in Italy in order for you to take up your residency status within the Comune.
 See step 1 for information on the timbro/Dichiarazione.